LeZest/Udacity_SDC_nanodegree/CarND-Advanced-Lane-Lines-P2/CarND-Advanced-Lane-Lines.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the IPython notebook "CarND-Advanced-Lane-Lines.ipynb" [Section title](#Compute-the-camera-calibration-matrix-and-distortion-coefficients)
+The code for this step is contained in the IPython notebook "CarND-Advanced-Lane-Lines.ipynb" [Compute the camera calibration matrix and distortion coefficients](#Compute-the-camera-calibration-matrix-and-distortion-coefficients)

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.